 - In 2002, the Federal Election Commission fined the Democratic National Committee $115,000 for its part in fundraising violations in 1996.

 - On July 22, 2016, WikiLeaks released approximately 20,000 DNC emails.
-Critics claimed that the Committee favored Hillary Clinton, while opposing the candidacy of her primary challenger Bernie Sanders.
-Donna Brazile corroborated these allegations in an excerpt of her book published by Politico in November 2017, and also claimed that the Clinton campaign bought control of the DNC.
+Critics claimed that the Committee favored Hillary Clinton while opposing the candidacy of her primary challenger Bernie Sanders.
+Donna Brazile corroborated these allegations in an excerpt of her book published by Politico in November 2017 and claimed that the Clinton campaign bought control of the DNC.